farhad-ahmadi-04/react-mini-projects/README.md

 ## here you can see my mini react projects

 > ![alt text](./images/Annotation%202024-03-13%20151107.png)
-> these cards are link of my projects😊
+> cards like these are link of my projects😊

 ### project01: